 1. Choose the Name for Your Flower Shop

-The first step to opening a flower shop is to choose your business’ name.
+One of the first things you need to do prior to opening a flower shop is to choose your business’ name.

 This is a very important choice since your company name is your brand and will last for the lifetime of your business.
 Ideally you choose a name that is meaningful and memorable.
 Here are some tips for choosing a name for your own flower shop:

 - Make sure the name is available.
 Check your desired name against trademark databases and your state’s list of registered business names to see if it’s available.
 Also check to see if a suitable domain name is available.

 - Keep it simple.
 The best names are usually ones that are easy to remember, pronounce and spell.

 - Think about marketing.
 Come up with a name that reflects the desired brand and/or focus of your own shop.

 One of the most important steps in starting a flower shop is to develop your flower shop business plan.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.